instancio/instancio/website/docs/user-guide.md

 ## Subtype Mapping

 Subtype mapping allows mapping a type to its subtype.
+This can be used for:

+- specifying an implementation class for an abstract class or interface
+- testing behaviour using different implementations

-By default, Instancio does not attempt to resolve the implementation class if given an abstract type.
+By default, Instancio does not resolve the implementation class of an abstract type.
+The only exceptions to this are JDK classes, such `List`, `Map`, `CharSequence`, etc, which default to `ArrayList`, `HashMap`, and `String`, respectively.

-Instead, the implementation class must be specified via the API, or a `null` value will be generated.
+For user-defined abstract types, the implementation class must be specified via the API.

-In addition, subtype mapping can also be useful for verifying the behaviour of a class using different implementations.
+If not specified:

+- a `null` value will be generated where the abstract type is a field
+- an empty collection will be generated where the abstract type is collection element

+### Specifying Subtypes

-The mapping can be specified using the `subtype()` method:
+The mapping can be specified using the `subtype()` method provided by {{InstancioApi}}:

 ``` java
 subtype(TargetSelector selector, Class<?> subtype)